coreos/fleet/README.md

 coreinit ties together [systemd](http://coreos.com/using-coreos/systemd) and [etcd](https://github.com/coreos/etcd) into a distributed init system.
 Think of it as an extension of systemd that operates at the cluster level instead of the machine level.

-This project is very low level and is designed as a foundation for sophisticated services.
-It is not currently suitable for production use.
+This project is very low level and is designed as a foundation for higher order orchestration.

 [![Build Status](https://travis-ci.org/coreos/coreinit.png?branch=master)](https://travis-ci.org/coreos/coreinit)